 Worship with us

-Our traditional worship, the Temple Service, begins at 10:45 a.m. each Sunday at Temple Emanuel.
+Our traditional worship, the Sanctuary Service, begins at 10:45 a.m. each Sunday in our recently restored sanctuary, located near the corner of North Greene Street and Fisher Park Circle.
 This service includes sacred choral and organ music and special emphases based on the litrurgical calendar and other events surrounding the life of the church.
 See a recent Sanctuary service bulletin.

-Our non-traditional worship experience, Rejoice!, is held each Sunday at 10:45 a.m. in the Mullin Life Center.
+Our non-traditional worship experience, Rejoice!, is held each Sunday at 10:45 a.m. in the Mullin Life Center, located off of North Greene Street near Fisher Avenue.
 Our Presbyterian theology and traditions remain the central focus of worship, but the music, dress and environment are more casual.
-See a recent Rejoice! bulletin.

 First Presbyterian's Church School program is the basis of Christian Education for all ages.
 We have a class for everyone, and we're here to help you find the right place if you'd like.
 Classes meet from 9:30 to 10:20 a.m.
 See classes.

-Adults have about a dozen classes to choose from.
+Adults have about eight classes to choose from.
 Some classes organize gatherings and social events of their own outside the church campus.
+(During the summer, our classes combine for special opportunities on Sunday mornings.)

 Youth members divide into two, and sometimes three, classes depending on age.
 Eighth-grade students are invited to join the Confirmation class which meets during Church School for part of the year.